srozemuller/rozemuller_blog/content/blog/2022-09-25-monitor-intune-using-azure-functions/index.md

 ![diagnostics-vs-graphapi](diagnostics-vs-graphapi.png)

->Graph API is a treasure chest which lots of valuable information to dig into.
+>Graph API is a treasure chest that has lots of valuable information to dig into.

 ## Why Azure Functions
 More ways are leading to Rome so why do I use Azure Functions instead of Logic App for example?
 The answer is simple, CONTROL.
 I do have the infrastructure-as-a-code philosophy and try to have all components in code as much as possible.
 But there is more.